J425 | The Journal 425

 What was said is not known to history, but unease was palpable.

-The Viks had run just 13 first hand plays to over 50 from Woodinville and an inexperienced Falcon QB - starting just his fourth game — was seemingly shredding the Viking sentence to the tune of 350 yards passing and 4 touchdowns — one of the jaw-dropping variety to freshman standout DREW SORENSON, whose one-handed snag of an CADEN VAN DE WEGE intermediate sideline ball boarded on the indefensible.
+The Viks had run just 13 first half plays to over 50 from Woodinville — and an inexperienced Falcon QB - starting just his fourth game — was seemingly shredding the Viking defense to the tune of 350 yards passing and 4 touchdowns (one of the jaw-dropping variety to freshman standout DREW SORENSON, whose one-handed snag of an CADEN VAN DE WEGE intermediate sideline ball boarded on the indefensible, see video further down this post).

 The frustration on the Viking sidelines peaked in the first half after Woodinville put together drives of 15, 13, 9 and 12 plays, two resulting in touchdowns, effectively preventing Lake’s dangerous offensive from controlling the game.